scalacenter/scala-advent-of-code/docs/2024/puzzles/day21.md

     .sum
 ```

-Comments in `part1` show the intermediate results for the example input `029A`.
+The comments in `part1` demonstrate intermediate results for the sample input `029A`.

 ## Part 2

-The solution above is fine for 3 consecutive robots, but it doesn't scale well for 25 robots.
-As you can observe, the size of paths grows exponentially with the number of robots, so it would not be practical actually compute the path for 25 robots.
-Instead, we refactor our code to only compute the _size_ of the path, and not the path itself.
-This is captures by two new functions `minPathStepCost` and `minPathCost`.
-Both new `level` and `maxLevel` parameters, where `level` is the current robot level, `0` being the robot which has the decimal keypad and `maxLevel` being the last robot.
-The new structure also allows to [memoize](https://en.wikipedia.org/wiki/Memoization) the results, which is crucial for performance here, as we call the functions with the same arguments many times.
+Although the above approach works for three consecutive robots, it does not scale to 25 robots because path size grows exponentially.
+Instead, we refactor the code to compute only the cost of each path, not the path itself.
+This leads to two new functions, `minPathStepCost` and `minPathCost`, which incorporate a `level` parameter for the current robot (with 0 indicating the numerical keypad) and a `maxLevel` parameter for the last robot.
+We also use [memoization](https://en.wikipedia.org/wiki/Memoization) to cache results for performance, since these functions are called repeatedly with the same arguments.

 ```scala mdoc:silent
 val cache = collection.mutable.Map.empty[(Pos, Pos, Int, Int), Long]